 How long do I have to sue?

 There are time limits on when lawsuits can be filed.
 The time limit depends on the specific legal basis for the claim, your age and metal status, and the injury.
 It can be a complicated analysis.
 Generally, though, you have 2 years from the date of malpractice in a medical malpractice claim and 2 years from the last date of service in a legal malpractice case.
 This is not long.
 It takes time before a lawsuit is filed to gather records and documents, complete a thorough review, attempt pre-suit negotiation, and develop the best legal strategy for your particular case.
 If you think you have a case, do not delay in contacting us.
 We have set forth some of the more common deadlines in our article “Don’t Sleep on Your Rights: Statutes of Limitation and Repose.”

 What is my case worth?

 “Damages“ are losses suffered because of your injuries.
 They can be “economic” or “non-economic”.
-Economic damagesare money damages that can be calculated.
+Economic damages are money damages that can be calculated.
 These include lost wages, medical expenses, out of pocket costs, and replacement services, among others.
-Noneconomic damagesinclude pain and suffering.
+Noneconomic damages include pain and suffering.
 In some states, including Michigan, non-economic damages are capped for certain causes of action, including medical malpractice.
 There is no cap on noneconomic damages in legal malpractice cases, but insurance companies generally will not cover noneconomic damage awards.

-The strength of the case includes howclear liabilityis, the credibility of witnesses, and whether causation will be difficult to prove.
+The strength of the case includes how clear liability is, the credibility of witnesses, and whether causation will be difficult to prove.
 The stronger your case, the more it is worth.
 For example, in a legal malpractice case where the attorney failed to file within the statute of limitations period, the breach of the standard of care is fairly clear.
 That makes the case stronger.

 Most professional defendants are insured.
 Some aren’t.
+Some are underinsured.
 Individual defendants may or may not be insured.
-It is very difficult tocollect on a judgmentfrom an individual without insurance.
-If the defendant is “judgment proof”, your case is worth less.
+It is very difficult to collect on a judgment from an individual without insurance If the defendant is “judgment proof”, your case is worth less.

 In Michigan, clients must pay the costs associated with litigation.
-A case is not worth the same amount of the damages when costs are considered.
-Sometimes, it is more expensive to litigate a case than themaximum potential recoverywould be.
+A case is not worth the total amount of potential damages when costs are considered.
+Sometimes, it is more expensive to litigate a case than the maximum potential recovery would be.
 Those cases do not have a high value.

 We consider all of these factors in determining the value of the case.
 Of course, our valuation is just our best estimate.
 The defendant could value the case very differently.
 And if the case proceeds to a jury, no one can predict what they would award.